pkumod/gStore/docs/DEMAND.md

 NOTICE:

+**To help ease the burden of setting environments, several scripts are provided in [setup](../scripts/setup/) for different Linux distributions.
+Please select the setup script corresponding to your system and run it with root(or sudo) priviledge.**

 1. The name of some packages may be different in different platforms, just install the corresponding one in your own operation system.

 2. To install readline and readline-devel, just type `dnf install readline-devel` in Redhat/CentOS/Fedora, or `apt-get install libreadline-dev` in Debian/Ubuntu.
 Please use corresponding commands in other systems.
 If you use ArchLinux, just type `pacman -S readline` to install the readline and readline-devel.(so do other packages)